ixofoundation/ixo-blockchain/x/bonds/spec/03_messages.md

 - another bond with this token is already registered, the token is the staking token, or the token is not a valid denomination
 - name or description is an empty string
 - function type is not one of the defined function types (`power_function`, `sigmoid_function`, `swapper_function`)
-- function parameters are faulty for the selected function type:
+- function parameters are negative or faulty for the selected function type:
   - Valid example for `power_function`: `"m:12,n:2,c:100"`
   - Valid example for `sigmoid_function`: `"a:3,b:5,c:1"`
   - For `swapper_function`: `""` (no parameters)
+- function parameters do not satisfy the extra parameter restrictions
+  - Function parameter `c` for `sigmoid_function` cannot be zero
 - reserve tokens list is faulty:
   - For `swapper_function`: two valid comma-separated denominations, e.g. `res,rez`
   - Otherwise: one or more valid comma-separated denominations, e.g. `res,rez,rex`